richardbeare/mbwss/README.md

 detectable.
 It is built around largish mean filters, the size of which is the only exposed parameter.
 I've had good results so far setting the size to 10mm, which makes the very faint areas visible again.
-If results are very bad, this is probably a producting place to start.
+If results are very bad, this is probably a productive place to start.

 Scans need to be in approximately MNI orientation - i.e RL PA IS (or LR PA IS).
 Angle isn't particulary critical.